Facts & FAQ

 According to the Oklahoma Department of Libraries, there are nearly 140,000 adults in Oklahoma City who are considered functionally illiterate.
 Being functionally illiterate means they have difficulty reading a newspaper, filling out a job application, reading road signs, etc.

-Roughly 80 percent of the people who have difficulty reading possess some form of learning disability.
+Roughly 80 percent of the people who have difficulty reading possess some type of learning disability.

 One in every 10 drivers cannot read the road signs.